Category: Family

 The Best Court Marriage Law Firm in Karachi Pakistan

-At the district and sessions courts in Karachi, a ‘court marriage’ is a routine procedure and also hassle-free one.
+At the district and sessions courts in Karachi, a ‘court marriage’ is a routine procedure and also a hassle-free one, often needing the assistance of a Court Marriage Lawyer in Karachi, Pakistan.
 Often considered a last resort for couples whose parents may not approve of their plans to wed, a court marriage involves a few basic steps.

-This documentation and 8 passport size photos of the bride and 4 passport size photographs of groom are to be submitted, thereafter an additional statement by the girl is recorded, explaining her reasons for registering her marriage with the court and after the ceremony is performed in presence of witnesses in attendance.
+This documentation and 8 passport size photos of the bride and 4 passport-size photographs of the groom are to be submitted.
+Thereafter an additional statement by the girl is recorded, explaining her reasons for registering her marriage with the court and after the ceremony is performed in presence of witnesses in attendance.

-A person below the age of 18 is considered as child and same can not contract of marriage under Child Marriage Restraint Act of Pakistan.
+A person below the age of 18 is considered a child and cannot contract marriage under the Child Marriage Restraint Act of Pakistan, as any Court Marriage Lawyer in Karachi Pakistan will inform you.

 Contact Us